jasonblett/Klicky/README.md

 ## What Stays on Your Device

-Klicky stores the following data **locally on your iPhone only**, using standard iOS storage (UserDefaults).
+Klicky stores the following data **locally on your device only**, using standard platform storage (UserDefaults on iOS, SharedPreferences on Android).
 This data never leaves your device and is never shared with anyone.

 - **Game history** — scores, team names, and inning-by-inning run logs from completed games
 - **Active game state** — the in-progress game is saved so it survives an accidental app close